 - An Asylum resto staff that will reduce the cost of other heals when you use blessing of protection or combat prayer.
 This is a great heal, and is very under rated by most PvP players as it requires very good positioning.

-Your other bar will be either a sword and shield, or two swords.
-Here’s the comparison of both:
+Your other bar will be a sword and shield, two swords, or a destro staff (probably ice).
+Here’s the comparison of dual wield vs sword & board:

 |Two Swords||1H & Shield|

 If you’ve been running trials or PvE healing, you know that the Powered trait will probably do slightly more healing than others.
 In PvP, the options for weapon traits that healers should use will tend towards Powered as in PvE, Precise for more crit (some specific builds), or Nirn for more spell damage.
 Very few healers are only ever going to cast healing spells and do zero damage.
 There will always be some other spells in your repertoire, you may want to use the same weapons when in smaller groups, and you may need to run hybrid healing/damage if your group is heavy on healers and light on damage.
-For these reasons, my preference is for healers to run Nirn on their weapons.
-Nirn provides spell damage, and the difference in healing output from Nirn to Powered is about 1%, though damage spells will benefit from Nirn.
-Considering that most Templar healers run at least one of purifying light, vampire’s bane, unstable core, radiant oppression, or puncturing sweep – and will often use the same sets when running in smaller groups with more damage on their bars, Nirn should be a good choice for almost all Templar healers.
+Optimally, healers should be running powered resto staves in a min/max group.
+My preference for small or medium groups is for healers to run Nirn on their weapons.
+Nirn provides spell damage, and the difference in healing output from Nirn to Powered is not enormous with damage spells also benefiting from Nirn.
+Considering that most Templar healers run at least one of purifying light, vampire’s bane, unstable core, radiant oppression, or puncturing sweep – and will often use the same sets when running in smaller groups with more damage on their bars, Nirn should be a good choice for most.
+I tend to keep one of each in my inventory, so that I can swap to powered for large group, use Nirn for small group, or Sharpened for MurderPlar expeditions.

 Rounding out stats on your healer will be your Mundus stone.
 My preference is The Atronach for magicka recovery, though The Ritual for increased healing is likely the most efficient if your build and play style has sufficient magicka management.
 Other viable options could be The Mage for maximum magicka, or The Apprentice for increased Spell Damage.